 - 1 cup chopped tomatoes

 - ½ cup red onion

 - 1 jalapeno

 - ½ cup lime juice

 - 1 avocado

 - Juice lemons and limes and place the juice in medium sized bowl.

-- Devein and remove tails from shrimp.
+- Devein, peel, and remove tails from shrimp if they are not already prepared.
+Chop shrimp into large pieces.
 Place shrimp in citrus juice.

 - If shrimp are raw, allow them to marinate 45 minutes until "cooked" and they become pink and opaque.